 It is totally against the rule of the IELTS Academic task 1 response to use the same sentences and words in your introduction part that have already been given in the question.
-If you write the exact words and sentences that are already given in the Academic task 1 question, you might get poor band score.
+If you write the exact words and sentences that are already given in the Academic task 1 question, you might get a poor band score.

-Paraphrase means expressing the meaning of the writer or speaker or something written or spoken, using different words, especially to achieve greater clarity.
+Paraphrasing means expressing the meaning of the writer or speaker or something written or spoken, using different words, especially to achieve greater clarity.